In This Section...

-- Don't make assumptions about your date's behavior.
+- Don't make assumptions about your partner's behavior.
 Don't automatically assume that someone wants to have sex just because they drink heavily, dress provocatively, or agree to go to your room.
 Don't assume that just because someone has had sex with you previously they are willing to have sex with you again.
-Also don't assume that just because your date consents to kissing or other sexual intimacies, they are willing to have sexual intercourse.
+Also don't assume that just because your partner consents to kissing or other sexual intimacies, they are willing to have sexual intercourse.

 - Don't feel as if you always have to initiate sexual activity.
 Don't initiate if you don't want to.
 You don't have to prove your sexuality.

-- Remember that sexual coercion is a crime whether it happens on a date or at a party or in a dark alley.
+- Remember that sexual coercion is a crime whether it happens on a partner or at a party or in a dark alley.
 Getting them drunk is not the same as getting permission.
 Be aware that having sex with someone who is mentally or physically incapable of giving consent is sexual assault.
 If you have sex with someone who is drugged, intoxicated, passed out, incapable of saying "NO", or unaware of what is happening around them, that is sexual assault.